Brisbane Lions: Fitzroy Football Club

-Brisbane Bears (1987-1996)
+Brisbane Bears (1987–1996)

 The Brisbane Bears were born in 1987 and initially played home matches at Carrara Stadium on the Gold Coast.
-In its early days, the club was uncompetitive on the field and struggled to shake the derisive tags which included "The Cararra Koalas" (in reference to the Gold Coast home and the somewhat tame marsupial) and "The Bad News Bears".
+In its early days, the club was uncompetitive on the field and struggled to shake the derisive tags which included "The Carrara Koalas" (in reference to the Gold Coast home and the somewhat tame marsupial) and "The Bad News Bears".

 After the collapse of the business empire belonging to Bears deputy chairman Christopher Skase and the resignation of chairman Paul Cronin, the club was taken over by the AFL and re-sold to Gold Coast hospitality businessman Reuben Pelerman.

 Off-field, Pelerman was losing millions of dollars annually on the club and at one point in 1991 told Bears coach Robert Walls that he was closing it down.
-The Bears would go onto finish last in 1990 and 1991.
+The Bears finished last in 1990 and 1991.

 To survive, The Bears experimented with playing matches at the Gabba in Brisbane in 1991, moving all home matches to the venue ahead of the 1993 season.

 As part of the club's move to the Gabba, Pelerman agreed to release the Bears from private ownership and revert to a traditional club structure in which the club's members were able to elect the board.

 Membership and attendances instantly tripled now that the club was finally playing in their home city of Brisbane.

-The Bears only qualified for the finals series in 1995 and 1996, and the closest the club came to a Grand Final was a preliminary final in 1996, its last year in the competition.
+The Bears only qualified for the finals series in 1995 and 1996, and the closest the club came to a Grand Final was a preliminary final in 1996.

 On extremely shaky financial ground, the Bears struggled to generate many revenue opportunities in their short and turbulent ten-year existence.
-Despite improving its on field fortunes, and drafting exciting young players on such as Michael Voss, Justin Leppitsch, Jason Akermanis, Darryl White, and Nigel Lappin, the club's existence was still at threat due to severe financial problems, and since 1990 The Bears had been actively exploring merger options with Fitzroy.
+Despite improving its on-field fortunes, and drafting exciting young players such as Michael Voss, Justin Leppitsch, Jason Akermanis, Darryl White, and Nigel Lappin, the club's existence was still at threat due to severe financial problems, and since 1990 the Bears had been actively exploring merger options with Fitzroy.